WorkerFramework/worker-framework/worker-queue-rabbit/readme.md

  long as the time spent performing tasks is significantly greater than the time taken to process messages.

- As this implementation uses the Lyra client, all connection failures will be retried, and dropped connections will be re-established, up to the maximum number of attempts specified in the configuration.
+ As this implementation uses the RabbitMQ java client, all connection failures will be retried, and dropped connections will be re-established, up to the maximum number of attempts specified in the configuration.
 Health checks will report as failed if the RabbitMQ connection is down.
 If the connection re-establishes